 Security personnel frequently place foreign visitors under surveillance.
 Hotel rooms, internet connections, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
 Taking photographs of anything that could be perceived as being of military or security interest may result in questioning, detention and/or confiscation of the images.
 Additionally, U.S. citizens should be aware that conversations on the topics of politics, religion, and other social issues could lead to arrest.
 It is also illegal in Syria to possess specific-use electronic devices including GPS, short-wave or handheld radio equipment, or similar devices.

 U.S. citizens should increase their vigilance if they travel to the border area with Iraq or Israel, the Golan Heights, or the Al-Jazira (eastern Syria) region.

-CRIME: The rate of crime in major Syrian cities is difficult to determine because of the country is currently experiencing a violent civil war.
+CRIME: The rate of crime in major Syrian cities is difficult to determine because of the ongoing civil war.
 The current unrest and significant deterioration of the Syrian economy have led to a perceived increase in criminal activity.
 Since the suspension of operations of the U.S. Embassy in Damascus in February of 2012, the U.S. government has not been able to provide accurate information about crime to U.S. citizens visiting or living in Syria.
 The Department of State strongly recommends that U.S. citizens remaining in Syria depart immediately.